Epic-Chainsaw-Massacre/.github/profile/README.md

 in the requirements of the semester it's listed that we have to make use of an JavaScript front-end framework.
 In our group project we decided to choose React as the framework since one group member already had lots of experience in react. so if we ever got stuck with something he could always help us.
 Since we were using React in our group project it would be a pretty logical decision to also use it in my individual project, since it would take a lot of time to learn 2 different front-end frameworks at the same time, especially if you never learned one before.

 ### Typescript
 In the requirements of the semester it's stated that we have to make use of JavaScript.
 I heard a lot of classmates chatting about TypeScript.
 It appears to be a language that translates itself to JavaScript.
-The main reason why i chose TypeScript over JavaScript, is because in the IDE it shows errors while trying to build.
+The main reason why I chose TypeScript over JavaScript, is because in the IDE it shows errors while trying to build.
 If there is an error the application won't start.
 This makes it so much easier to find errors in my application.
 And in the end that saves a lot of time.

 ## Database
 **(Not-Researched-Yet)**